When Compass Meets Algorithm: The Dilemma of Intellectual Authority in the Human-AI Collaboration Era

 At the business conversion level, the biggest challenge is how to transform “intellectual influence” into actual collaboration opportunities.

-Taking Taiwan-Japan semiconductor cooperation as an example, on the surface, decisions are based on technical specifications, cost-effectiveness, and regulatory compliance.
+Take Taiwan-Japan semiconductor cooperation as an example.
+On the surface, decisions are based on technical specifications, cost-effectiveness, and regulatory compliance.
 But at a deeper level, what truly drives long-term strategic cooperation is a “shared worldview” that transcends short-term interests.

-When geopolitical pressures shake existing partnerships, when the US CHIPS Act redefines supply chain logic, pure technical specifications cannot provide answers.
-What’s needed is a narrative framework that can explain “why we must be each other’s long-term partners.”
+When geopolitical pressures shake existing cooperative relationships, when the US CHIPS Act redefines supply chain logic, pure technical specification documents cannot provide answers.
+What’s needed then is a narrative framework that can explain “why we must be each other’s long-term partners.”

-But this is also where criticism of “empty narratives” is most likely.
+But this is also where it’s most vulnerable to criticism as “empty narrative.”
 Theranos’s blood testing myth reminds us that grand visions without substantial support are dangerous.
-The key is: How do we distinguish between “packaging that conceals technical inadequacy” and “frameworks that explain the strategic value of technological cooperation”?
+The key is: How do we distinguish between “packaging that conceals technical inadequacy” and “frameworks that explain the strategic value of technical cooperation”?

 Redefining Authority